Recipe: Enchilada Casserole

 3 cups (or more 😉 ) shredded Monterrey Jack or Mexican blend cheese

-toppings: chopped fresh cilantro, diced red onion, thinly-sliced green onion and/or diced avocado, Suhey Peppers
+toppings: cilantro, white onion, green onion, black olives, avocado, Suhey Peppers

 Heat oil in a large sauté pan over medium-high heat.
 Add onion and bell pepper and sauté for 6-7 minutes, or until softened.
 Add ground beef to skillet and brown until cooked through.
 Drain excess fat from the pan.
 Add the corn and 2 cups enchilada sauce, and stir to combine.
 Remove from heat and set aside.